kintone-labs/kintone-ui-component/docs/document/docs/components/desktop/tooltip.md

 buttonEl.innerText ='Add';

 const tooltip = new Kuc.Tooltip({
-  title: "Do not add if it exists.",
+  title: 'Do not add if it exists.',
   container: buttonEl,
   placement: 'bottom',
-  describeChild: false,
+  describeChild: true,
   className: 'tooltip-class',
   id: 'tooltip-id',
 });